PaloAltoNetworks/ciscoise-miner/README.rst

 .. note::
    Username and password authentication is not currently handled seamlessly.
-The password provided by ISE is not the password that must be used in the HTTP Authorization header for the request; it appears it is encoded in some way.
+The password provided by ISE when you create an account with the username/password auth method is not the password that must be base64 encoded in the HTTP Authorization header for the request; it appears it is encoded in some way.
 This can be made to work if you sniff the encoded password in the SSL session HTTP Authorization header using something like Wireshark, however the details of this are not provided.

 After you have configured pxGrid with self-signed certificates as described in